-As we get settled into a new school year, let us reflect on the importance of social emotional and academic needs at any time of the year.
+At Westgate, we stress the importance of social emotional and academic needs.
 Everyone is quite different and lead very unique lives; therefore, individuals could be experiencing something bothersome or concerning at any time in their life.
+The counseling department at Westgate is also invested in post secondary guidance that will provide a healthy foundation for optimal development.

 Here are some reasons students might want to talk to the School Counselor: